The exSEL Network is a group of Massachusetts school districts committed

 Five statewide associations representing superintendents, School Committees, elementary and secondary principals, and educational collaboratives have come together to raise public awareness and promote reforms designed to address all of Massachusetts students’ needs, including their mental health and wellness.

 The exSEL Network launched in 2017 with nine school districts and grew to 19 in 2018.
-During the next school year (2019-2020), we will host multiple cohorts, including a learning group for districts new to the exSEL Network and a launching group for returning teams.
+In 2019-2020, we are hosting multiple cohorts, including a learning group for districts new to the exSEL Network and a launching group for returning teams.

 The districts in the Learning Network will be focused on four year-long outcomes:

 - Increase knowledge of social-emotional competencies, strategies, and resources, and apply new knowledge to practice.

 - Understand the current state of SEL in each district.